Tahyel27/WaveSynthDIY/playground/button_registers/button_test_code/notes.md

 *notes on shift register*
-Instead of setting clock inhib to high, we can set clock to constant high directly, since they are connected by an OR gate
+Instead of setting clock inhib to high, we can set clock to constant high directly, since they are connected by an OR gate it first shifts out the pin with the highest letter, but lowest pin number so for multiple connected shift registers the sequence will be like [H1 G1 F1 E1 D1 C1 B1 A1, H2 G2 F2 ...] in default configuration, the "closest" pin will be LSB, so we set it to left, for more readability

 ### test 1 - check with scope